mahtabbigverdi/Umolmo/README.md

 --env-secret WANDB_API_KEY=YOUR_WANDB_KEY_SECRET_NAME
 --env-secret HF_ACCESS_TOKEN=YOUR_HF_KEY_SECRET_NAME
 ```
-To use our weka datasets.

 Runs for research on Molmo can use:
 ```
 --budget ai2/oe-training
 --workspace ai2/mm-olmo
 ```

-Be default full activation checkpointing is used, it can be worth
-experimenting with `--activation_checkpointing=one_in_two`
-to get more performance.

 For reference here is a complete example of a gantry command to train
 the captioner (please make sure to use you access keys and save folders before running it):